josephabrams/follicle_updated/README.md

+This is a fork of PhysiCell from https://github.com/MathCancer/PhysiCell/ The code uses v1.10 of PhysiCell

 # follicle_updated
 - Pleae see wiki for current status and detailed overview (pending)
 - Repo will eventually contain all the current code for the ovarian follicle project.